Do I need a Grant of Probate to access and administer a deceased’s bank account?

 Probate may not be needed if the estate passes to the surviving spouse or civil partner because it was held jointly, or if there are certain assets that do not require probate for the asset to be transferred.

-Despite high street banks having increased how much they will release from the deceased’s account without probate being required, it does not mean that accounts should be automatically closed by presenting yourself at the bank.
+Despite high street banks have increasing how much they will release from the deceased’s account without probate being required, it does not mean that accounts should be automatically closed by presenting yourself at the bank.
 This raises numerous issues, a few of which are detailed below:

 - There have been many instances where the person who provides the death certificate to the bank is not the personal representative, nor are they entitled to receive a share in the estate.
 The personal representatives then have to rely on this individual paying this sum to the estate so that it can be correctly distributed.
 This could result in matters becoming contentious if relations between the parties involved are not harmonious